 Case Study Introduction

 When you load this case study you will see the supply chains of Just Born Candy and Crunchy Candy Company.
 You will see the location of their factories and their distribution centers.
 Also shown are customers’ stores where they make deliveries.
 Each company does not sell to all of the same customers as the other, but there is a significant amount of overlap in the customers of the two companies.
-You can see the overlap in the supply chains of these two companies when you map them out as shown in the screenshot below.
+You can see the overlap in the supply chains of these two companies when you map them out as shown in the screenshot above.

 Customers would like to see fewer deliveries of candies in larger quantities like what they get from the bigger candy companies (M&M Mars and Hershey’s).
 They are also asking for lower prices.
 Both of these customer requests point toward combining supply chains.
 That way both smaller candy companies can make fewer and larger deliveries of their combined products.
 And if they can reduce their supply chain costs, they can also lower prices to their customers.

 You are a highly regarded supply chain consultant who has been appointed to lead a project team composed of people from both companies.
 Your mission is to design a new common supply chain for both companies that will reduce costs and still meet customer demands.
 How will you combine the supply chains of Just Born Candy and Crunchy Candy to create a single more cost effective supply chain for both companies?